diegoscarabelli/diegoscarabelli.github.io/content/posts/us_deficit_inflation/index.md

 To answer this question, I used data directly from the Federal Reserve Bank's [FRED](https://fred.stlouisfed.org/) datasets.
 To avoid bias, I did not consult other analyses before conducting my own.
 My goal was to approach the problem with simple, logical, and statistically sound steps, aiming for a clear answer to a straightforward question.

 Below are my findings.
 For a detailed explanation of the process and reasoning behind each step, keep reading.
+This is the source [Jupyter Notebook](https://github.com/diegoscarabelli/diegoscarabelli.github.io/blob/main/content/posts/us_deficit_inflation/index.ipynb).

 ## Findings